-Excavation in the A-Group cemeteries, revealed grave findings used in every day life.
+Excavation in A-Group cemeteries, revealed grave findings used in every day life.
 These findings included jewelry, weapons, plates, beakers, storage jars, and cups.
 Pottery, however, is the most abundant of all the grave finds, and is essential for providing us with a good insight into the culture.
 Incised and impressionistic decorations are typical of the A-Group pottery.
-Foreign pottery from Syria-Palestine and Egypt has been found in upper Nubia in considerable amounts indicating that the A-Group population had practiced extensive trade.9
+Foreign pottery from Syria-Palestine and Egypt has been found in Upper Nubia in considerable amounts indicating that the A-Group population practiced extensive trade.9

 An important A-Group cemetery, is located on the modern village of Qustul.10 Although the cemetery had been severely plundered, it provided historians with a good idea of the A-Group social complexity.
 Some graves reached 34.34 square meters.11 Their roofs were built of Timber and were found containing high quality goods including gold and copper objects.12

 No archeological evidence indicate the continuation of the A-Group after 2900 BC, (except for little traces of their culture in the second cataract area).
-Historians assume that stronger Egypt would have expelled the A-Group after the later date.15
+Historians assume that stronger Egypt would have expelled the A-Group after the latter date.15